 Read about the scams fake sites are running on the FTC's Consumer Alert page.

 The Federal Trade Commission (FTC) is the United States Government watchdog against consumer fraud and abuses.
 The FTC enforces federal consumer protection laws that prevent fraud, deception and unfair business practices.

-See the information on our Identity Theft page.
+Learn how on our Identity Theft page.